 Medical thermal imaging, or thermography, is a high-tech health screening tool (a high-definition infrared camera) that creates a digital map of your body and temperature patterns – these patterns may show abnormalities that can be indicative of inflammation (or abnormal heat spots on the body).2

 Inflammation is the first sign of degenerative diseases and other chronic health conditions.
 Early detection of this inflammation may help to prevent those health conditions from even developing in the first place.2

 What if you could find out about inflammation in your body and have time to do something about it?
 Sounds amazing, right?
 Okay, let’s talk about why you need to get a thermogram.

 There’s no poking or prodding when you get a thermogram.
 There’s no pressure to flatten your breasts or other body parts to get the imaging done.
 Rather it’s just an infrared camera in the room that takes photos of your body.
 That’s it.
 There’s absolutely no pain involved.
 So if you have tender breasts, breast implants, dense breasts, you name it – thermography is a no-pain, non-invasive option.

 2. It’s safe

-There are two great articles to learn about thermography: 5 Early Warning Breast Cancer Signs by Truth About Cancer and The Best Breast Test: The Promise of Thermography by Christine Northrup, MD (a best-selling author on women’s health and OB/GYN).
+Here’s a great article to learn about thermography: The Best Breast Test: The Promise of Thermography by Christine Northrup, MD (a best-selling author on women’s health and OB/GYN).